 Figure 10-8 shows how the two references point to two different lists.

 Figure 10-8: Two variables each storing references to two different lists.

 Dictionaries also work the same way.
 Variables don’t store dictionaries, they store references to dictionaries.

 Let’s go back to the makeMove() function:

-When we pass a list value as the argument for the board parameter, the function's local variable is a copy of the reference, not a copy of the list itself.
-The letter and move parameters are copies of the string and integer values that we pass.
-Since they are copies, if we modify letter or move in this function, the original variables we used when we called makeMove() would not be modified.
-Only the copies would be modified.
+The letter and move parameters are copies of the string and integer values that you pass.
+Since they are copies of values, if you modify letter or move in this function, the original variables you used when you called makeMove() aren’t modified.

-First Python will replace the variable bo with the value inside of it:
+First Python will replace the variables bo and le with the value inside of them: